15 Top-Rated Weekend Getaways from Washington D.C.

-Only about 15 minutes from the mountain, the Mercersburg Inn offers a rather fancy bed and breakfast experience in an ornate turn-of-the-century (19th- to the 20th-century) mansion.
+Only about 15 minutes from the mountain, the Mercersburg Inn offers a rather fancy bed-and-breakfast experience in an ornate turn-of-the-century (19th- to the 20th-century) Georgian Revival mansion.
 The 17-room inn has rooms and suites in a main house and a carriage house.
 Accommodations range from cozy bedrooms to lavish suites.

 12. Goodstone Inn & Restaurant

 This country inn is a great Washington, D.C. weekend getaway destination on its own.
 The Goodstone Inn & Restaurant is at the base of the Blue Ridge Mountains in the town of Middleburg, Virginia.
 The area is known as Virginia's "horse and hunt" capital - it's filled with horse farms.

 About an hour from Washington, the inn features a complex of six historic houses and cottages on a 265-acre estate.
 The cottages have been converted to create 18 luxurious rooms and suites, all oozing with country English or country French style.

 The Goodstone is a popular foodie destination, as it has its own farm, where much of the food is grown.
 The resort's restaurant features a French-inspired menu, and many make the drive from DC just for a meal.